xuelongqy/flutter_easy_refresh/README.md

 ```

 ## Feel free to contribute
 One's maintenance is lonely.
 If you have good suggestions and changes, feel free to contribute your code.
-If you have really cool styles， It's even cooler to share with everyone.
+If you have really cool styles, It's even cooler to share with everyone.

 ## QQ Group - [554981921](mqqopensdkapi://bizAgent/qm/qr?url=http%3A%2F%2Fqm.qq.com%2Fcgi-bin%2Fqm%2Fqr%3Ffrom%3Dapp%26p%3Dandroid%26k%3DMNLtkvnn4n28UIB0gEgm2-WBmqmGWk0Q)
 #### Into the group of instructions